This article might be helpful if you:

 - Assume that every word in the statute has meaning.
 Keep a legal dictionary on hand.
 Look up any word that you do not know, or that seems out of place.

 “Case reporters” are compilations of cases that determine the law in a specific jurisdiction.
 Case law records the ways that judges have interpreted statutes and applied them to the facts of other people’s claims.
 Case law research depends on understanding concepts such as jurisdiction and court structure.
 In each jurisdiction, some courts will have more authority than others.
-For a diagram of the Texas Court system, click here.
+The Office of Court Administration offers a diagram of the Texas court system.

 The Texas Rules of Criminal Procedure are like the rules for civil procedure, but address the different standards that apply when a person is accused of a crime.

-You can find online copies of the rules here:
+You can find online copies of the rules atTexas Rules and Standards

 Form books are also known as “practice manuals” or “litigation guides.”